jon-hanson/ScalaPT/readme.md

 ScalaPT is a rewrite in Scala of Kevin Beason's [smallpt](http://www.kevinbeason.com/smallpt/) global illumination renderer.

-Smallpt (and therefore ScalaPT) solves the [Rendering Equation](https://en.wikipedia.org/wiki/Rendering_equation) using a [Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method) approach, whereby multiple light paths are fired per pixel and averaged over.
+Smallpt and ScalaPT both solve the [Rendering Equation](https://en.wikipedia.org/wiki/Rendering_equation) using a [Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method) approach, where multiple light paths are fired per pixel and averaged over.
-Each path is traced backwards through the scene as it bounces off various surfaces.
+Each path is traced backwards through the scene as it bounces off surfaces.
 The incoming ray for each bounce is chosen at random, governed by the [bidirectional distribution functions](https://en.wikipedia.org/wiki/Bidirectional_scattering_distribution_function) for the material of the surface in question.